x302justice/CPyU/README.md

 dd/mm/yy format used for update notes

+8/12/19(FILE):

+Fixed issue where it would say "%PROCESSOR_LEVEL" instead of the actual processor level

 6/12/19 change log(FILE):

 This program will only work on linux, i gave up as terminal was being a bitch